Zorkeeen/Dopamine-public-docs/PRIVACY_POLICY.md

 SECURITY

 Communication between the extension and the native host occurs only through Chrome’s secure native messaging system.
-The extension does not inject scripts, modify websites, or access page content.
+The extension does not inject scripts, modify websites, access page content, or interact with anything you type.

 CONTACT

+For questions, contact me at:
+simon.hallner@gmail.com

 For questions contact me at :
 simon.hallner@gmail.com